anatsuk1/cmd4_adrsir/README.md

 ```
 - `state`:  is value of "displayName" attribute.
 It is NOT "name" attribute. "displayName" is attribute name on config.json in homebridge.
-- `interaction`: is name of attribute which is bound to user interaction.
+- `interaction`: is name of attribute which is bound for user interaction.
 First charactor of the name is UPPERCASE.
 - `level`: is value of `interaction` attribute.